axibase/atsd/api/meta/README.md

 ## URI Encoding

-Requested parameter values and parameterized path segments such as [`/api/v1/metrics/{metric}`](metric/get.md#path-parameters) should be [URL encoded](https://tools.ietf.org/html/rfc3986#section-2.1) to translate special characters such as `: / ? # [ ] @` into a percent format that can be transmitted safely as part of the request URI.
+Requested parameter values and parameterized path segments such as [`/api/v1/metrics/{metric}`](metric/get.md#path-parameters) must be [URL encoded](https://tools.ietf.org/html/rfc3986#section-2.1) to translate special characters such as `: / ? # [ ] @` into a percent format that can be transmitted safely as part of the request URI.

 | **Input** | **Encoded Value** | **URI** |
 |:---|:---|:---|